LF-Engineering/darst/README.md

 # How to use

 - First create the EC2 instance via: `AWS_PROFILE=lfproduct-test ./ec2/create_ec2_instance.sh`
-- Wait for instance top be up and then: `./ec2/ssh_into_ec2_pem.sh` (it will use Key PEM file stored locally as `DaRstKey.pem` - not checked into the git repository - gitignred).
+- Wait for instance to be up and then: `./ec2/ssh_into_ec2_pem.sh` (it will use Key PEM file stored locally as `DaRstKey.pem` - not checked into the git repository - gitignred).
 - When inside the instance, allow password login, create `darst` user that can `sudo` and logout.
-- Login as `darst` user via: `./ec2/ssh_into_ec2.sh`. here you go.
+- Login as `darst` user via: `./ec2/ssh_into_ec2.sh`, here you go.
 Passwords are stored in `passwords.secret` that is also gitignored.
 - Finally if you have ssh keys defined on you machine, you can add them to the darst box, so you won't need to enter passwords anymore, run: `./ec2/add_ssh_keys.sh`.
 - Suggest running: `AWS_PROFILE=... aws ec2 describe-instances | grep PublicIpAddress`, get server's IP address and add a line to `/etc/hosts`, like this one: `X.Y.Z.V dars`.
 - After than you can login password-less via: `ssh darst@darst` or `root@darst` and that configuration is assumed later.